alevdikov/GenericFilters/README.md

 ## 📦 Features

 - ✅ Attribute-based filtering with `FilterMemberAttribute`
-- 🔄 Supports string, list, and `DateTime` comparisons
+- 🔄 Supports string, list, `DateTime` and numeric comparisons
 - 🧠 Logical operations (`AND` / `OR`) between filters
 - 🧰 Customizable filter behavior with `FilterOptions`
 - 🧪 Built-in validation and error handling